-Disclose the following information about the applicant's credit analysts and the persons who supervise the credit analysts:
+Disclose the following information about the applicant's ratings employees and the persons who supervise the ratings employees:

-- The total number of credit analysts, - The total number of credit analyst supervisors, - A general description of the minimum qualifications required of the credit analysts, including education level and work experience (if applicable, distinguish between junior, mid, and senior level credit analysts), and - A general description of the minimum qualifications required of the credit analyst supervisors, including education level and work experience.
+- The total number of ratings employees, - The total number of ratings employees supervisors, - A general description of the minimum qualifications required of the ratings employees, including education level and work experience (if applicable, distinguish between junior, mid, and senior level ratings employees), and - A general description of the minimum qualifications required of the ratings employees supervisors, including education level and work experience.

-Item 11.
+Item 12.
 Compliance Officer